$20.00

 Though inflation persists and postage has gone up recently, I won’t clip your coins further: the prices remain $24.30 for a pristine copy posted (with an additional 24 pages sent by email) or $35 for enhanced versions with everything printed and inserted; and $45 for that plus a hand-drawn reticle on the cover.

-The first image h/w appears with apologies to Godfrey Kneller (1689); the second is a digital representation of the said cover with drawn reticle.
+The book-cover image is a digital representation of one with a drawn reticle.